viresh-ratnakar/exet/README.md

 When Exet determines (using its lexicon) that for some unfilled cell, exactly one letter choice is viable, it shows that letter choice in gray.
-You can press "=" (or use the Edit menu's "Accept forced fills" option) to accept all such forced letter suggestions.
+You can press "=" (or use the Edit menu's "Accept autofilled entries" option) to accept all such autofilled letter suggestions.

-You can provide up to a 100 preferred words/phrases for using in the grid, by clicking on the button labelled "Set preferred fills" in the Exet tab, just under the column that shows grid-fill suggestions.
+You can provide up to 100 preferred words/phrases for using in the grid, by clicking on the button labelled "Set preferred fills" in the Exet tab, just under the column that shows grid-fill suggestions.
 This opens up a panel in which you enter a set of preferred words/phrases (or edit the previously entered